× FreshBooks App Logo

 If you use the standard mileage rate, you cannot also deduct actual expenses.

-How does the IRS calculate mileage reimbursement?
+How does the IRS determine mileage?

 The Internal Revenue Service calculates mileage reimbursement by examining the fixed and variable automobile operating costs.
 The IRS reexamines these costs each year, and new rates are issued.
 These rates apply to gasoline and diesel-powered vehicles and electric and hybrid automobiles.